InfoSecByDiaz/InfoSecByDiaz/README.md

 - 👋 Hi, I’m @InfoSecByDiaz
-- 👀 I’m interested in Information Systems Security, Digital Forensics, Pen Testing
+- 👀 I’m interested in Information Systems Security, Digital Forensics, Pen Testing activities
-- 🌱 I’m currently learning Intelligence Studies - Collection Studies through a Masters program
+- 🌱 I’m currently learning Intelligence Studies with a concentration in Collection Studies through a Masters program
-- 💞️ I’m looking to collaborate on Pen Testing and Bug Bounty
+- 💞️ I’m looking to collaborate on Pen Testing and Bug Bounty assignments
 - 📫 How to reach me infosec@allandiaz.tech

 <!---